FranciscoBarbosa/AirportAI-Lost-Found/README.md

     - products lost in a range interval (minLostTime and maxLostTime)
     - products by message (using Full text search)
 - delete products (as admin or agent)

+Future Improvements:
+- Add Login endpoint that returns JWT token
+- Use token in the endpoints instead of basic authentication
+- Add endpoint for passengers to report a loss
+- Add an endpoint to product so a passenger can claim a specific product as his own.